-The China market- the largest economy in the making or a regulatory minefield?
-Learn from the China market experts on their market views.
+The China market — the largest economy in the making or a regulatory minefield?
+Learn from China market experts as they share their market views.

 China benchmark indices have experienced a sharp decline recently, and even the likes of Tencent are not spared from the market volatility.
 While China’s securities regulator has soothed brokerages and market participants with the promise of a steadier reform roll-out, unexpected news of crackdowns across different sectors have not allayed investors’ concerns.

 How should investors position their portfolios amid this market volatility, and does the long-term growth story of China justify the regulatory risks involved when investing in the Chinese market?

 Update on China Market Regulations

 Wei Mei: We have been seeing different types of market regulations from the Chinese authorities coming into play.
 The more prominent ones would be the challenges that many Chinese companies face, such as US listing troubles by Ant Financial, Didi struggles in the delivery industry, Meituan's challenges as a food delivery company on the welfare of their food delivery workers, and afterschool tutoring clampdown.
 Regulatory pressure is across industries, technology, finance and education.

 These regulatory crackdowns can be attributed to the Chinese government's focus on common prosperity, need to prevent disorderly capital expansion, and also to build a great modern socialist country.
 We believe that the intention is well meaning, and that the Chinese authorities have taken steps to ensure that there is sufficient liquidity in the market through lowering of reserve requirements and an injection of 50 billion yuan into the market.